Interface In Java Interview Questions

 Post-Java 8 release,

-• Though it looks too similar to abstract classes they are actually different in many ways
+• Though it look too similar to abstract classes, they are actually different in many ways

 • Read more about Java 8 default and static methods in Interface in detail